netdata/netdata/docs/glossary.md

 ## C

-- [**Child**](/docs/observability-centralization-points/metrics-centralization-points/README.md): A node, running Netdata, that streams metric data to one or more parent.
+- [**Child**](/docs/observability-centralization-points/metrics-centralization-points/README.md): A node, running Netdata, that streams metric data to one or more Parents.

 - [**Cloud** or **Netdata Cloud**](/docs/netdata-cloud/README.md): Netdata Cloud is a web application that gives you real-time visibility for your entire infrastructure.
 With Netdata Cloud, you can view key metrics, insightful charts, and active alerts from all your nodes in a single web interface.